jvanlier/jvanlier.github.io/_posts/2018-06-09-embracing-uncertainty-on-total-daily-energy-expenditure-calculations.md

 $\displaystyle \text{fudge_factor} = \frac{\text{tdee}}{\text{bmr}}$

 Let's apply this not just to daily differences, but to multiple ranges of (consecutive) days.
-There is bound to be alot of noise in the day-to-day data.
+There is bound to be alot of noise in the day-to-day data which should be smoothed out when considering multi-day periods.

 ```python